 Protecting the soil

 Overuse of chemicals will worsen the soil over time

 Marketing point of view- very strong ethos around how they grow and consumer it Amazing marketing tool

 Obstacles & difficulties?

 Please describe

 Weed control, can be a problem

 Only on a small scale- could be diff on a larger scale

 Must get seeds very soon after land is prepped so weeds don't geta head start

 Biochar is inoculated with tea

 Powder onto seeds- seeds inoculated with seeds

 Karen Hanlan - makes microbial teas- sells to bonsai companies- ProCarbon

 How the difficulties have been overcome (if they have)?

 Please describe

+Trease describe

 Convincing farmers to grow it this way

 Convincing suppliers

 Changing suppliers mindsets

-6-7 farmers growing for them for their products (cbd oil)and they would have grown with RA before
+6-7 farmers growing for them for their products (cbd oil)and they would have grown with

+RA before

 Are you/the farmer happy overall with RA?

-Yes Trying to get more on beard
+Yes

 Trying to get more on board!

 Must look after the land

 Do you/the farmer intend to continue RA?

+Do you, the faither intend to continue NA: